 Rycroft-Malone, J., Harvey, G., Seers, K., Kitson, A., McCormack, B., & Titchen, A. (2004).
 An exploration of the factors that influence the implementation of evidence into practice.
 Journal of Clinical Nursing, 13(1), 913-924.

 The Center for Nursing Research and Quality Outcomes supports the internal and external dissemination of evidence-based practice and quality improvement projects, research studies and other scholarly manuscripts.
-A list of articles authored by MMC clinicians published in peer-reviewed scientific journals since 2014 is included here.
+Our publications and scholarly papers are currently available at MaineHealth Knowledge Connections.

 Evidence-based Practice & Interprofessional Research